 At Fonda-Fultonville, the Board of Education works in partnership with the district’s community to empower and challenge every student to become a lifelong learner and a responsible citizen.

-The Fonda-Fultonville Central School District Board of Education is a seven-member board made up of unsalaried citizens elected to serve a three-year term.
+The Fonda-Fultonville Central School District Board of Education is a seven-member board made up of unsalaried citizens elected to serve three-year terms.

 - Matt Sullivan, President, term expires on June 30, 2019